 Gratitude is the cornerstone of stewardship.
-All is gift for those who see life with the eyes of faith.
 God gives us our existence and talents, our time and our treasure, our family and friends.
 Stewards express their gratitude by a life of generosity.

 How can you learn and practice good Christian stewarship?

-- give your time, talents, and financial aid to missions of our church
+- give your time, talents, and financial aid to UCV and the missions of our church

 - remember UCV in your will or estate planning